Human rights court defends Afghan's right to stay in Austria | DW | 03.08.2021

 The EUꞌs human rights court in Strasbourg asked the Austrian government how it was going to remove the man from the country when Afghanistan had called for a halt on repatriations until October 8.

-The court challenged the Austrian government if "there is a real risk of irreparable harm" to the man, who would be arriving in the middle of a growing conflict between government forces and the Taliban.

-The ECHR said the planned deportation of the man on Tuesday could be against the European Convention on Human Rights rules on deporting people to war zones.
+The ECHR said the planned deportation of the man on Tuesday could be against the European Convention on Human Rights rules on deporting people to war zones as there is a growing conflict in the country between the Afghan army and Taliban militants.

 Despite the ban on arrivals in the troubled Middle Eastern country, the court said its ruling only applied to this particular case.
 Germany, for example, has continued deportations to Afghanistan.

-Asylum-seekers have started leaving Afghanistan after allied forces withdrew, with thousands getting the possibility of becoming US citizens and many others looking for protection outside of the country.
+Asylum-seekers have started leaving Afghanistan after allied forces withdrew, with thousands getting the possibility of becoming US citizens and many others looking for safety outside Afghanistan's borders.

 In July, 35 refugee and migrant non-governmental organizations including Human Rights Watch, Save the Children and Caritas called for European governments to stop all deportations to Afghanistan.